Hobart Chargers

 Hobart Chargers is a NBL1 South club based in Hobart, Tasmania.
 The club fields a team in both the Men's and Women's NBL1 South.
-The Chargers play their home games at the Hobart Netball and Sports Centre and Pembroke Park's South East Stadium.
+The Chargers play their home games at The Hutchins School.

 Club history

 Early years

 In 1981, the Hobart Hornets entered the South East Australian Basketball League (SEABL) for the league's inaugural season.
 After two seasons in the SEABL, the team withdrew from the league due to the introduction of the Hobart Devils in the National Basketball League (NBL) in 1983.
 The Hornets re-entered the SEABL in 1990.
 Between 1990 and 1996, Hobart had seven straight seasons of missing the playoffs under coaches Denis Hyland (1990–91; 1993–95), Danny Adamson (1992), and Ross Park (1996).

 Chargers in the SEABL

 The Chargers name was born in 1997 after the demise of the Hobart Devils.
 The Chargers immediately saw success as they won back-to-back SEABL South Conference championships in 1997 and 1998.
 In 2000 and 2002, they not only won their third and fourth South Conference titles, but were successful in claiming the ABA National championship in both years.

 The Chargers' inaugural coach, Mark Chivers, ended his 11-year tenure following the 2007 season.
 In 2008, Dan Krebs took over as coach of the Chargers and guided them to their fifth South Conference title.
 They went on to win the overall SEABL championship after defeating East Conference champions, the Knox Raiders, in a contest that earned the winning team a semi-finals place in the Australian Club Championships.
 In the ACC semi-finals, the Chargers defeated the Melbourne Tigers 128–126 to move on to the grand final.
 There they were defeated 103–99 by the Rockhampton Rockets to finish as national runners-up.
 Despite his successful season with the Chargers, Krebs was replaced as coach in 2009 with former NBL player Anthony Stewart.

 Between 1998 and 2002, a women's team known as the Hobart Hurricanes played in the SEABL but missed the playoffs all five years.
 In 2010, a Hobart women's program returned to the SEABL, now known as the Lady Chargers.
 In 2014, the Lady Chargers made their first ever conference final.
 After winning the South Conference championship, they went on to lose in the 2014 SEABL grand final against the Brisbane Spartans.